MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/set-up-search-of-onedrive-for-business-in-office-365-from-sharepoint-server.md

 - Create an enterprise Search Center in your SharePoint Server deployment if one does not already exist.
 For more information, see [Create a Search Center site in SharePoint Server](../search/create-a-search-center-site.md).

-## Step 1: Create a result source that specifies OneDrive for Business in Office 365 as the content repository to get search results from
+## Step 1: Create a result source that specifies OneDrive for Business as the content repository to get search results from
 <a name="BKMK_CreateResultSource"> </a>

 In this procedure, you create a result source in the SharePoint Server deployment.
 This result source is a definition that specifies the URL and path in Office 365 to get search results from, the protocol for getting those results, and several other related settings.